-Founder Alexander Gunkel started the company after working in the aerospace sector.
-He realised that satellite technology could be used for environmental and humanitarian purposes, not just for research or defence applications.
-Space4Good now works with NGOs, governments, and businesses to track changes on the ground — from illegal deforestation to the impact of natural disasters on local communities.
+Using satellite images and geospatial innovation, Space4Good helps organisations tackle environmental and humanitarian challenges around the world.
+Founder Alexander Gunkel launched the company after realising that satellite technology could be used for more than research and defence applications.
+Today, Space4Good works with NGOs, governments, and businesses to monitor issues ranging from illegal deforestation to the impact of natural disasters on local communities.

 Using satellites to monitor social and environmental impact